athomasoriginal/com.betweentwoparens/src/posts/002-what-the-reagent-component.md

 ::: footnotes

 ->->-> footnote#reagent-default-class
-I say "default" because prior to version xx of Reagent you did not have a choice between class or function components.
+I say "default" because prior to [reagent 1.0] you did not have a choice between class or function components.
 ->->->

 ->->-> footnote#reagent-components